gdlc/STAT_COMP/INCLASS/INCLASS_2.md

 ## Submission to Gradescope

-For your submission to grade scope provide an R-script named "assignment.R" (match case) answeromg the questions shown below If you have multiple files to submit, at least one of them is named as "assignment.R".
-You may submit your answer to Gradescope for multiple times.
+For your submission to grade scope provide an R-script named `assignment.R` (match case) answeromg the questions shown below If you have multiple files to submit, at least one of them is named as `assignment.R`.
+You may submit your answer to Gradescope as many times as needed.

-  - Store in vectors named Q2.mean and Q2.median the mean and median of each of the variables listed above.
+  - Store in vectors named `Q2.mean` and `Q2.median` the mean and median of each of the variables listed above.
 Name the vector with the variable name.
-  - Store in  a vector named COR the correlation of each variable with lpsa, name the vector with the variable name.
-Your vector should have a length of 8, each entry corresponding to the correlation between one predictor and lpsa.
+  - Store in  a vector named `COR` the correlation of each variable with `lpsa`, name the vector with the variable name.
+Your vector should have a length of 8, each entry corresponding to the correlation between one predictor and `lpsa`.
-  - Store in a variable named COR the correlation of top_predictor of `lpsa`
   - Store in a variable named `top_predictor` the variable name of the top predictor of lpsa.